sushilsharma7833/static-linkedin-page/README.md

 # static-linkedin-page

-this is my major project on full stack developer programme at skill academy !!!!
+this is my first major project on full stack developer programme at skill academy !!!!